-Children epilepsy prevalence is estimated to 0.5-4% of children population, depending on countries and world regions.
-The incidence of epilepsy differs by age and is the highest in the first year of life with a descending trend as the children get older.
-The data on annual incidence show discrepancies among world regions and vary 33-82 per 100,000 children [4, 5].
+Children epilepsy prevalence is estimated to 0.5 - 4% of children population, depending on countries and world regions.
+The incidence of epilepsy differs by age and is highest in first year of life with a descending trend as the children get older.
+The data on annual incidence show descrepancies among world regions and vary from 33 - 82 / 100,000 in children [4, 5].